Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 \subsection{Tautological relations and modularity at higher genus}

 WDVV equations are the simplest tautological relations over $\overline{\mathcal{M}}_{g,n}$.
 Other tautological relations are found, including the most general results, in \cite{Pandharipande:2015}.
-It has been very successful in applying tautological relations to compute GW invariants.
+Tautological relations have been very successfully used to compute GW invariants at higher genus.
 In this paper, we shall use both Getzler's relation \cite{Getzler:1997} over $\overline{\mathcal{M}}_{1,4}$ and the $g$-reduction technique \cite{Ionel:2002, Faber:2005} to prove the modularity for higher genus correlation functions.

-By choosing appropriate insertions and applying Getlzer's relation, we can express $\DL P\DR_{1,1}^{\mathcal{X}_r}$ in terms of primary genus zero correlators.
+By choosing appropriate insertions and applying Getzler's relation, we can express $\DL P\DR_{1,1}^{\mathcal{X}_r}$ in terms of primary genus zero correlators.
 This calculation shows $\DL P\DR_{1,1}^{\mathcal{X}_r}$ is a quasi-modular form for $\Gamma(r)$.
-The $g$-reduction technique then allows us to express a higher genus correlation function as a linear combination of monomials of correlation functions at lower genera.
+The $g$-reduction technique then allows us to express a higher genus correlation function as a polynomial of correlation functions at lower genera.
 That is, the lower genera correlation functions are the building blocks to form higher genera ones.
 As a consequence, we show that the ancestor GW correlation functions are in the polynomial ring of primary genus zero correlators, $\DL P\DR_{1,1}^{\mathcal{X}_r}$ and their $\theta_q$-derivatives which are still in the polynomial ring (according to the results in Section \ref{sectionRamanujanidentitiesandboundaryconditions} and Remark \ref{remarkpolynomiality}).
-As mentioned earlier, the g- reduction technique also applies to $r=1$ case.
-Thus we get the following conclusion whose detailed proof is given in Section \ref{sectionhighergenusmodularity}.
+Thus we arrive at the following conclusion whose detailed proof is given in Section \ref{sectionhighergenusmodularity}.